 - It can reveal the origin and context of the source.

-You can also explain who this is useful for by establishing who is the main audience for that particular source.
-How useful the source determines on how much the source tells you.
+You can also explain who this is useful for by establishing the main audience for that particular source.
+How useful the source is determines how much the source tells you.

 The reliability of the source establishes how trustworthy the source is.
-Different factors that can determine this includes examining the author of the source, the facts, the motive and age of the source.
+Different factors that can determine this include examining the source's author, the facts, the motive and the age of the source.

-The motives of the source play an immense role in determining the reliability of the source.
-For example, if the source is a piece of propaganda in Nazi Germany it presents a distorted view of history in that period.
-The source would be useful in providing insight into how the propaganda machine work, and can be reliable in the way it can portray what Nazi citizens believed during the time period, but it can be unreliable in presenting facts.
+The source's motives play an immense role in determining the source's reliability.
+For example, if the source is a piece of propaganda from Nazi Germany, it presents a distorted view of history in that period.
+The source would be helpful in providing insight into how the propaganda machine worked and can be reliable in the way it can portray what Nazi citizens believed during the time period, but it can be unreliable for presenting facts.

 A way to determine what makes a source unreliable is by looking at what the source is missing.
 A lack of a date and origin of a source makes a source unreliable as it makes it unclear as to where the source came from, making it difficult to determine what the author's motive was in creating this source.

-Determining whether the source is a primary or a secondary source can be used in establishing whether or not a source is reliable.
+Determining whether the source is a primary or a secondary source can be used to establish whether a source is reliable.
 Most historians would consider that a primary source is reliable since it presents a perspective of participants in the time frame you're studying.

 Many history students would regard secondary sources as less reliable than primary sources since the secondary source wasn't created during the time period that is being studied.

 Despite this, secondary sources can still be susceptible to bias.
-For example, if a Neo-Nazi was to create an article about Nazi Germany, it is likely they would provide a positive evaluation of Hitler, while a historian with Left-Wing beliefs would provide a critical, negative evaluation of Hitler.
+For example, suppose a Neo-Nazi was to create an article about Nazi Germany.
+In that case, it is likely they would provide a positive evaluation of Hitler, while a historian with Left-Wing beliefs would provide a critical, negative evaluation of Hitler.

-However, photographic sources can be considered as unreliable.
-For example, if you're looking at photographs of world war one, there are chances that soldiers were made to pose for the camera away from the battlefield.
-The photographs could have then been used to convince their home fronts that the war is going well or inspire patriotism as they could have been conveyed as real photographs.
+However, photographic sources can be considered unreliable.
+For example, if you're looking at photographs of World War One, there are chances that soldiers were made to pose for the camera away from the battlefield.
+The photographs could have then been used to convince their home fronts that the war was going well or inspire patriotism, as they could have been conveyed as real photographs.
 This can create an unreliable portrayal of the war.